mraniki/tt/README.md

  - Support config folder and config file in the dockerfile to automatically create the volume folder and its config
  - Setup send message overall function for further improvement
  - Integrate initial DEFI DEX (tested with BSC & pancakeswap) for balance query and order placing
+ - Integrate with apprise library to support more notification delivery

 ![IMG_2517](https://user-images.githubusercontent.com/8766259/199422978-dc3322d9-164b-42af-9cf2-84c6bc3dae29.jpg)